ohlab/SMEG/README.md

 1. Ensure you have **gcc compiler >=4.8.5**

-2.    **Download OrthoANIu** from https://www.ezbiocloud.net/tools/orthoaniu and add the folder of the downloaded file to your path (echo "export PATH=$PATH:/path/to/folder" >> ~/.bashrc)
+2.    **Download OrthoANIu** from https://www.ezbiocloud.net/tools/orthoaniu and add the folder of the downloaded file (i.e. OAU.jar) to your path (echo "export PATH=$PATH:/path/to/folder" >> ~/.bashrc)

 2.    **Install usearch**  - If you do not have usearch already installed,

       download usearch from `https://drive5.com/usearch/download.html`

-      Rename the downloaded filename to "usearch".
+      Rename the downloaded filename to simply "usearch".
 For example, to rename usearch11.0.667_i86linux32, simply run the following command  `rename usearch11.0.667_i86linux32 usearch usearch11.0.667_i86linux32`

       Add execute permissions `chmod +x usearch`